Listen to This Article

 Start With Your Options

-If you’ve done your due diligence up to this point, you likely have several new packaging options on your shortlist.
-The goal of your packaging testing is to further cull these options and find the choice that produces the highest purchasing intent and perceived brand value from your target market.
+If you’ve done your due diligence up to this point by performing a brand assessment and creating a streamlined strategy, you likely have several new packaging options on your shortlist.
+Your packaging testing aims to cull these options further and find the choice that produces the highest purchasing intent and perceived brand value from your target market.
 It’s a simple enough concept, but how do you pull it off?

 Let’s review this methodology in more detail.